 White House to seek $29B disaster aid package

-WASHINGTON - The Trump administration is finalizing a $29 billion disaster aid request that combines $16 billion to shore up the government-backed flood insurance program and almost $13 billion in new relief for hurricane victims.
+WASHINGTON, D.C. - The Trump administration is finalizing a $29 billion disaster aid package that combines $16 billion to shore up the government-backed flood insurance program with almost $13 billion in new relief for hurricane victims.

-That's the word from a senior administration official and top Capitol Hill aides.

-The government-guaranteed flood insurance program is maxing out on a $30 billion line of credit from Treasury.
-The upcoming proposal would erase $16 billion of that debt to permit the program to pay claims from Hurricanes Harvey, Irma and Maria.

-The officials required anonymity because the $29 billion request is being finalized and is not yet public.
+The huge request is expected to be officially sent to Congress on Wednesday, but its outlines were characterized by officials who demanded anonymity because the $29 billion measure is not yet public.

+The request would address two pressing needs.
+The first is to pump money into the flood insurance program, which is rapidly running out of cash to pay an influx of claims from victims of hurricanes Harvey, Irma, and Maria.
+At the same time, the Federal Emergency Management Agency continues to spend money for disaster relief operations at a high rate and requires more money.

 More News